Citation, DOI and article data

-A para-oesophageal hernia includes a peritoneal layer that forms a true hernia sac, distinguishing it from the more common sliding hiatal hernia.
+A para-esophageal hernia includes a peritoneal layer that forms a true hernia sac, distinguishing it from the more common sliding hiatus hernia.

-In contrast, a sliding hernia does not have a hernia sac and slides into the chest since the gastro-oesophageal junction (GOJ) is not fixed inside the abdomen.
+In contrast, a sliding hiatus hernia does not have a hernia sac and slides into the chest since the gastro-esophageal junction (GEJ) is not fixed inside the abdomen.

 Generally, a hiatus hernia is classified into four types.

-- type I - sliding hernia: GOJ migrates into the posterior mediastinum through the oesophageal hiatus
+- type I - sliding hernia: GEJ migrates into the posterior mediastinum through the esophageal hiatus

-- type II: occurs when the fundus herniates through the hiatus alongside a normally positioned GOJ
+- type II: occurs when the fundus herniates through the hiatus above a normally positioned GEJ

-- type III: is a combination of types I and II hernias with a displaced GOJ as well as hernia sac containing portions of the fundus/body of stomach protruding through the hiatus, and the fundus above the level of the GEJ
+- type III: is a combination of types I and II hernias with a displaced GEJ as well as hernia sac containing portions of the fundus/body of stomach protruding through the hiatus, and the fundus above the level of the GEJ

 - type IV: characterized by the presence of other organs than the stomach (colon, spleen, pancreas and small bowel) into the thorax

 Treatment and prognosis

-Surgical management is indicated when medical management fails to control symptoms of gastro-oesophageal reflux that may be related to the POH, or when there is an emergent complication such as volvulus or obstruction.
+Surgical management is indicated when medical management fails to control symptoms of gastro-esophageal reflux that may be related to the para-esophageal hernia, or when there is an emergent complication such as volvulus or obstruction.

-According to the Society of American Gastrointestinal and Endoscopic Surgeons 2013 guidelines:
+According to the Society of American Gastrointestinal and Endoscopic Surgeons 2013 guidelines 5:

-- in the absence of reflux disease, repair of a type I hernia is unnecessary
+- in the absence of reflux disease, repair of a type I (sliding) hernia is unnecessary

-- all symptomatic paraoesophageal hiatal hernias (types II-IV) should be repaired, especially in the presence of acute obstructive symptoms or volvulus
+- all symptomatic paraesophageal hiatus hernias (types II-IV) should be repaired, especially in the presence of acute obstructive symptoms or volvulus